 Yes, you read that right.
-Tatum founded Born and Bred recently, a premium distilled spirit that "celebrates what unfolds when camaraderie meets adventure," according to its website.
+Tatum founded Born and Bred, a premium distilled spirit that "celebrates what unfolds when camaraderie meets adventure," according to its website.

 His first dancing gig was for Ricky Martin's "She Bangs" video, and he got paid $400 for a seven-day shoot according to IMDb.

+It didn't end there: He was even cut from his first big movie.
 Tatum worked in the Steven Spielberg movie War of the Worlds, but the scene where he played a church boy ended up on the cutting room floor.
+Womp-womp.

 7. Born on the bayou